freeCodeCamp/chapter/README.md

 #### As a future participant

-- I can use a search box on the landing page to input a city, state, or country name and it will autocomplete.
+- I can use a search box on the landing page to input a city, state, or country name, and it will auto-complete.
 I can click one of those locations.

 - When I click one of those locations, I can see the "show view" for that event's group, with details about the upcoming event, along with a button to RSVP.